Perusall offers three types of Review-Based assignments to facilitate peer learning and structured feedback:

 If you’re creating an Instructor review assignment, this stage and its function will be your Instructor review period.

-Enter the assignment by clicking Open, and select a student from the dropdown to see their perspective.
-You’ll see their document with highlights showing in-text comments from their reviewers, as well as the submitted Rubric scores and Overall feedback.
+Select a student from the dropdown menu to view their perspective.
+You will see their document with highlighted text showing in-text comments from their reviewers, alongside the submitted Rubric scores and Overall feedback.

 - Hide feedback from author includes the Rubric as part of the submission’s score, but hides the Overall feedback from the author.